— ubasoku | living in the practice: an interview with 'marathon-monk' mitsunaga kakudo.

 Interviewer: Is there anybody around to assist you in navigating your way through the mountain?

-Mitsunaga: During the sennichi kaihogyo you wander through three peaks and 16 valleys, and then all the way to Sakamoto.
-Initially, it's difficult to recall all the places while you're trekking, the sendatsu (guide) makes sure to tell you when, where and how to recite the sutras, to visit various Buddha and recite the appropriate shingon (mantra).
+Mitsunaga: During the sennichi kaihōgyō you wander through three peaks and 16 valleys, and then all the way to Sakamoto.
+Initially, it's difficult to recall all the places while you're trekking.
+The sendatsu (guide) makes sure to tell you when, where and how to recite the sutras, to visit various Buddha and recite the appropriate shingon (mantra).
 There are always others helping you.
-The sendatsu makes sure to transfer the full denpo [伝法; dharma-transmission] of the practice.
+The sendatsu makes sure to transfer the full denpō [伝法; dharma-transmission] of the practice.
 At the beginning I would write down all the places to visit by hand, including the appropriate way to read the special Sanskrit and recite the mantras.

 Interviewer: That sounds impossible!
 260 places!

 Mitsunaga: I couldn't remember them!
-So I'd constantly reference my handwriting and there were oral instructions (transmission; 口伝法文) on how to do this, but it was also emphasised not to write things down frivolously.
+So I'd constantly reference my handwriting and there were oral instructions on how to do this, but it was also emphasised not to write things down frivolously.
 I lived in the mountains as a novice monk for some time so I knew my way around to some extent, but I think it would be hard to come to Mt.
 Hiei for the first time and figure out left from right!

 Interviewer: And you walk the distance of 'seven and a half ri' right? (七里半)

 Mitsunaga: Yes, in modern terms seven and a half ri is translated to about 30km, but in actual fact it's about 25km.
 I measured the distance and thought to myself hmm this isn't 30km!
 So I always stick to saying 'seven and a half ri'.
 There is a reason why it's 'seven and a half ri' and not eight.
-There is a Buddhist teaching called 'araya-shiki '(阿頼耶識; ālaya-vijñāna/storehouse consciousness/all-encompassing base consciousness).
+There is a Buddhist teaching called 'araya-shiki '(阿頼耶識; ālaya-vijñāna/storehouse consciousness).
 The eighth consciousness is the key to awakening as a Buddha.
 Hieizan is a Bodhisattva path; so it stops short just before reaching Buddhahood.
 The Bodhisattva path is a path of ascent and descent.
 It means to return to the world, seeking relationships with the world, assisting others in order to enter an enlightened world together.
-This continual training to approach enlightenment is ren-gyo (練行); continual practice.
+This continual training to approach awakening is ren-gyō (練行); continual practice.

 Interviewer: After completing the 100-day-practice did you feel confident to immediately continue on to the Thousand day practice?